razrfly/eventasaurus/lib/eventasaurus_discovery/sources/cinema_city/PHASE_3_COMPLETE.md

 ## Summary

-Phase 3 (Job Chain) has been successfully implemented following the distributed architecture from Kino Krakow.
+Phase 3 (Job Chain) has been successfully implemented following the distributed architecture from Repertuary.

 ## Completed Items